-Help for Heroes has been announced as the official charity partner for woodworking machinery and materials exhibition, W16 and co-located furniture components show, Elements, which will take place from the 2nd-5th October at the NEC, Birmingham.
+Help for Heroes has been announced as the official charity partner for woodworking machinery and materials exhibition, the W Exhibition and co-located furniture components show; Elements, which will take place from the 30 September - 3 October 2018 at the NEC, Birmingham.

 Founded in 2007, Help for Heroes offers support to those who have suffered life-changing injuries and illnesses whilst serving our country.
 But for those involved, recovery is so much more than rebuilding damaged bodies; it’s about rebuilding whole lives and supporting future career paths.